tkim602/age-gender-prediction-openCV-transferLearning/README.md

-# Age and Gender Prediction
+# Face Recognition and Age and Gender Prediction

 This project is an age and gender prediction tool that uses OpenCV's Haar Cascade Classifier for face detection and a pre-trained model to estimate age and gender based on detected faces.
 Currently, the project leverages Caffe-based deep learning models for age and gender classification, and OpenCV for image processing and face detection.